perry-mitchell/webdav-client/README.md

 #### Item stats

-Item stats are objects with properties that descibe a file or directory.
+Item stats are objects with properties that describe a file or directory.
 They resemble the following:

 ```json
 {